-- U.S. citizen, permanent U.S. resident, or holder of H-1 visa with minimum of three years remaining.
-A J-1 visa holder would not qualify. - Graduate physician who is enrolled in an ACGME-accredited residency program in anesthesiology or who is accepted into a clinical fellowship program sponsored by an ACGME-accredited residency program in anesthesiology.
-Note that the particular clinical fellowship program does not need to be ACGME-accredited. - Active or resident member of the American Society of Anesthesiologists. - The RFG is not intended for residents and fellows who have received previous extramural funding (more than \$100,000).
+- Be a U.S. citizen, permanent U.S. resident, or holder of H-1 visa with minimum of three years remaining.
+A J-1 visa holder would not qualify. - Be a graduate physician who is enrolled in an ACGME-accredited residency program in anesthesiology or who is accepted into a clinical fellowship program sponsored by an ACGME-accredited residency program in anesthesiology, and no more than 10 years from completion of any foreign anesthesiology residency training.
+Note that the particular clinical fellowship program does not need to be ACGME-accredited. - Prior to beginning FAER-funded research, the recipient must have completed at least six months of research as a part of their core residency program (CA1 CA3).
+This work should be consistent with the American Board of Anesthesiology templates for research.
+The six months of research must be completed before the start of a FAERfunded project, but it does not have to be completed before submitting a FAER grant application. - Be an active or resident member of the American Society of Anesthesiologists (ASA). - The RFG is not intended for residents and fellows who have received previous extramural funding (more than \$100,000).

-RESEARCH TIMELINE REQUIREMENTS
+RESEARCH TIMELINE OPTIONS